tariqaziz123/tariqaziz123/README.md

-The crossover between design and programming has always been of interest to me I have a wide range of skills that include back-end development using open source technologies (NodeJs, JAVA), front-end development (React, ReactJs, HTML5, CSS3, Javascript, Responsive),database(MongoDB,Mysql)
+The crossover between design and programming has always been of interest to me I have a wide range of skills that include back-end development using open source technologies (NodeJs, JAVA), front-end development ( ReactJs, HTML5, CSS3, Javascript, Responsive),database(MongoDB,Mysql)

 -